TolaniAdedunmola/Pie-Day-Dataset/README.md

 -Whole Pie Focus: Since most customers prefer whole pies over sliced ones, focus on promoting whole pies as the preferred option.
 Highlight the convenience and freshness of whole pies, and consider offering special deals or bundles for purchasing whole pies.

-- Cost Management: Analyze the cost breakdown of pie production to identify areas where cost savings can be achieved without compromising on quality.
-This can help improve profitability and ensure the company's financial sustainability.

 By implementing these strategies, you can effectively improve the popularity and sales of all the pie flavors, expanding your product offerings and attracting new customers to your business. these recommendations, you can optimize sales performance, enhance customer preference and drive business growth in the pie industry.